yuanzhongqiao/daacoo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Check out our hardware offerings at [ElatoAI Products](https://www.elatoai.com/).
+**Check out our hardware offerings at [DaaCoo AI Products](https://www.daacoo.com/).
 If you find this project interesting or useful, support us by starring this project on GitHub. ⭐**